 Independent paleoclimatic evidence suggests with high confidence that marine and terrestrial CH4 and N2O emissions are highly sensitive to climate on (sub)centennial time scales.
 Limited, yet internally consistent ice core measurements indicate with medium confidence that pulsed geologic CH4 release from continental margins associated with warming remained negligible across the LDT.
-Multiple lines of evidence suggest with high confidence that CO2 was released from the ocean interior on centennial time scales during the LDT in response to or associated with warming, contributing to the transition out of the last glacial stage to the current interglacial period.
+Multiple lines of evidence suggest with high confidence that CO2 was released from the ocean interior on centennial time scales during the LDT in response to, or associated with warming, contributing to the transition out of the last glacial stage to the current interglacial period.

-Multiple lines of evidence inferred from marine sediment proxies indicate with low to medium confidence that the millennial rates of CO2 concentration change in the atmosphere during the last 56 Myr were at least 4-5 times lower than during the last century (Figure 5.3).
-In spite of uncertainties in ice core reconstructions related to delayed enclosure of air bubbles, which tend to smooth the records, there is high confidence that the rates of atmospheric CO2 and CH4 change during the last century were at least 10 and 5 times faster, respectively, than the maximum centennial growth rate averages of those gases during the last 800 kyr (Fig. 5.4).
+Multiple lines of evidence inferred from marine sediment proxies indicate with low to medium confidence that the millennial rates of CO2 concentration change in the atmosphere during the last 56 Myr were at least four to five times lower than during the last century (Figure 5.3).
+In spite of uncertainties in ice core reconstructions related to delayed enclosure of air bubbles, which tend to smooth the records, there is high confidence that the rates of atmospheric CO2 and CH4 change during the last century were at least 10 and five times faster, respectively, than the maximum centennial growth rate averages of those gases during the last 800 kyr (Fig. 5.4).

 Holocene Changes